 The Leatherman Charge Packs a Lot of Function for its Mini Size

 During our outdoor adventures, whether deep in the woods or out on a stroll – we sometimes run into things that require fixing.
 That’s why we have multi-tools we can slip into a pocket.
-I’ve come to learn that the Leatherman Charge+ TTi does indeed do MANY things VERY well.
+I’ve come to learn that the ultra-useful Charge Plus TTi multi-tool does indeed do MANY things VERY well.
 From fixing the ATV to fixing guns to unhooking a fish, I’ve done it all with a 4″ pocket-size tool!
-A tool that won’t weigh you down on a multi-kilometre hike.
+A tool that is an easy carry on a multi-kilometre hike.

 What Tools Are in the Leatherman TTi Charge?